Appsilon/shiny.semantic/README.md

             install.packages("shiny", version='0.14.2.9001')

-    -   shinyjs

-            install.packages("shinyjs", version='0.8')

-        TODO FILIP other dependecies???

-3. Some bugs may be realted directly to SemanticUI.
+3. Some bugs may be realted directly to Semantic UI.
 In that case please try to check issues on its [repository.](https://github.com/Semantic-Org/Semantic-UI)

 Future enhacements
 ------------------

--   create all update\*Input components to mimic shiny as close as possible
+-   create all update functions for input components to mimic shiny as close as possible
+-   add some glue code in dsl.R to make using this package smoother
 -   CRAN release

 Appsilon Data Science